Women's Sex Satisfaction Linked to Submission

 WebMD News Archive

-July 21, 2005 -- Some women may subconsciously associate sex with submission, and the connection could wreak havoc on their ability to enjoy sex,
+July 21, 2005 -- Some women may subconsciously associate sex with submission, and the connection could wreak havoc on their ability to enjoy sex, research shows.

-the researchers write.
+"Women seem to internalize the female sexual role of submission," the researchers write.
 "In the process of fitting their sexual behavior and desires into this cultural mold, women may unwittingly undermine their sexual arousal."